tosin2013/cloud-native-guides/kibana-dashboard.md

 ~~~

 #### Logging best practices on OpenShift
-1. Use the approriate tool for the job
+1. Use the appropriate tool for the job
 Look at using standard logging frameworks when writing  your application.
 Popular frameworks that work with Java are Log4J and SLF4J.
-2. Follow the approprate logging levels.
+2. Follow the appropriate logging levels.
 When you choose a logging framework it should cover the logging levels below.

     * **ERROR** - Use this when something terribly wrong has happened, and must be investigated immediately.
 No system can tolerate items logged on this level.
     * **WARN** - this process might be continued, but take extra caution.